 So, we’ve learned a little bit about our spells, but perhaps more importantly we must learn when to cast what.
-This is usually very encounter specific, and we cover it in detail in the encounters guide.
+This is usually very encounter specific, and we cover it in detail in the encounters guide (coming soon).
 These are more general strategies that can work well in a wide variety of situations.

 You should look to keep a full set of HoTs on the tank at all times, even if you’re raid healing since we offer pretty good tank healing value for very few GCD’s spent and tanks are much squishier in BFA than Legion.

 - Keep Lifebloom up at all times.
 Refresh it in the 0-4.5 second range to proc the bloom effect without losing any Lifebloom ticks.

 - Keep Rejuvenation up at all times.
 If you are running Germination then keep both Rejuvs up at all times.